 What is Legal Aid?
 Your support helps vulnerable Oregonians

-Legal aid provides free civil legal services to low-income and elderly Oregonians and uses its limited resources to serve only the most critical legal needs—food, shelter, basic medical care, and physical safety.
+Legal aid provides free civil legal services to low-income and senior Oregonians and uses its limited resources to serve only the most critical legal needs—food, shelter, basic medical care, and physical safety.

 Legal aid services in Oregon are available in all 36 Oregon counties via legal aid offices in 18 communities.
 These programs are funded through a unique federal, state, and private partnership that includes over 80 sources of revenue (see below).

-Without help from donors like you, poor and elderly Oregonians have no meaningful access to our legal system, and “justice for all” is an empty promise.
+Without help from donors like you, low-income and senior Oregonians have no meaningful access to our legal system, and “justice for all” is an empty promise.
 Thank you for your support!

 Who Does Legal Aid Help?